TrotelCoin/trotelcoin-contracts/README.md

 ## License

-This TrotelCoin repository is licensed under the [MIT License].
+This TrotelCoin repository is licensed under the MIT License.

 ## Contribution